Randa Abdel-Fattah: Writing and research

-In 2018, Abdel-Fatah received two research fundings from the Australian Research Council in the form of their Discovery Early Career Research Award, for studying sociological condition of modern Muslim and non-Muslim youth.
+In 2018, Abdel-Fattah received two research fundings from the Australian Research Council in the form of their Discovery Early Career Research Award, for studying the sociological conditions of modern Muslim and non-Muslim youth.
 Her three-year project was based at Macquarie University with Amanda Wise as her collaborator.
-Her findings were published by New South Publishing in 2021 as Coming of Age in the War on Terror, and as a paper in the Journal of Sociology in 2024.
+Her findings were published by NewSouth Publishing in 2021 as Coming of Age in the War on Terror, and as a paper in the Journal of Sociology in 2024.

-Abdel-Fattah has published research articles in the Journal of Sociology, the Sociological Research Online and the Journal of Intercultural Studies.
+Abdel-Fattah has published research articles in the Journal of Sociology, the Sociological Research Online, and the Journal of Intercultural Studies.

-She has written books for children and young adults, and created a series aimed at early readers called Our Stories, written and illustrated by diverse authors and illustrators.
-Her research inspired another project for young children, leading to Australia's first Black-Palestinian picture-story book collaboration, 11 Words For Love (2023).
+She has written books for children and young adults.
+She created a series aimed at early readers, called Our Stories, of books written and illustrated by diverse authors and illustrators.
+Her research inspired another project for young children, leading to Australia's first Black-Palestinian picture book collaboration, 11 Words For Love (2023).

-She has also published many novels.
-Her new novel, Discipline (2025) was published in August 2025.
+She has also published novels.
+Her latest novel Discipline was published in August 2025.
+Set in Sydney during the Israel-Gaza War, its main characters are a young journalist of Palestinian descent and an academic of Egyptian Australian descent.

-She has written articles for the Sydney Morning Herald, The Age, The Guardian, Overland, Meanjin, Al Jazeera English online, Le Monde, New Matilda and The New Arab.
+She has written articles for The Sydney Morning Herald, The Age, The Guardian, Overland, Meanjin, Al Jazeera English, Le Monde, New Matilda, and The New Arab.

-Sociology research

-As of September 2025 Abdel-Fattah a Future Fellow in the Department of Sociology at Macquarie University.
-Her research areas cover Islamophobia, race, Palestine, the war on terror, youth identites and social movement activism.
+As of September 2025 Abdel-Fattah is a Future Fellow in the Department of Sociology at Macquarie University.
+Her research areas cover Islamophobia, race, Palestine, the war on terror, youth identities, and social movement activism.